6 Extremely Rich People Who Live Like Normal People

 Slim’s net worth is estimated at $60.8 billion, ranking him among the top 10 richest humans on earth.
 But he doesn’t show it.
 He doesn’t own a boat, much less a yacht.
 He flies commercial because he doesn’t wish to own a private plane.
 He drives himself to work each day from the modest home he has owned for more than three decades.
 He doesn’t need to flaunt.
 Better to save and hold tight to simple values of family and friendship, he believes.5

 3. Azim Premji

-This Indian tycoon, investor and philanthropist — often called the czar of Indian IT — lives like less like an aristocrat than a middle-class nonentity.
-Worth an estimated $15 billion, he drives a battered used Toyota, which is in itself is a step up from the battered used Ford Escort he one favored before.
+This Indian tycoon, investor, and philanthropist -- often called the czar of Indian IT -- lives like less like an aristocrat than a middle-class nonentity.
+Worth an estimated $16.2 billion, he drives a battered used Toyota, which is in itself is a step up from the battered used Ford Escort he one favored before.

 The chairman of Wipro Limited is so careful with his spending, he monitors the number of toilet paper rolls used up by employees in his Wipro IT facilities.
 But that’s not to say he can’t be generous.
 He gives tens of millions to charities and has created a university and foundation to generate more high-paying jobs for Indians.
 If he must spend, he believes, the spending should have a larger purpose.

 This billionaire takes the down-home, low-price image of the organization that gave him his wealth, Walmart, to heart.
 The billionaire youngest son of the founder of the mass retailer drives a rusting Dodge Dakota pickup.
 He prefers to live in the one-horse town of Bentonville, Arkansas, even though his fortune estimated $36.9 billion entitles him to palatial abode in any of the grand cities of the world.